Elder-Jonathan/ePortfolio/CPSC 1210 - Intro to Computer Science I/Module 4/README.md

 # Module 4 – CPSC 1210: Intro to Computer Science I

-This folder contains the activities and projects I completed for **CPSC 1210 - Intro to Computer Science I**.
+This folder contains the activities and projects I completed for Module 4 within **CPSC 1210 - Intro to Computer Science I**.
 Each screenshot demonstrates a successful execution of the corresponding activity or project for the module.

 > **IDE Used:** All programs were developed and run using [jGRASP](https://jgrasp.org/).
 It is ideal for beginner-level programming courses due to its clear interface and easy debugging features.